Top 45 SQL Coding Interview Questions and Answers (with Tips)

 Q9.
 What is the SQL query to update a record in a table?

-Sample Answer: To update an existing record, we use the UPDATE statement.
+Sample Answer: We use the UPDATE statement to update an existing record.
 For instance, to increase the salary of an employee named John:

 UPDATE employees